AlaaElnakeeb81536/End_to_End_Adventure_Work/README.md

 The AdventureWorks2019 Sales Data Mart Project is a powerful data solution built on SQL Server and SQL Server Integration Services (SSIS) and powerpi.
 It efficiently extracts, transforms, and loads data from SQL Server into a star schema-based data model.

-### Data Mart
-A data mart is an organized subset of a data warehouse that is targeted at a particular department or functional area inside a company.
-It offers a focused and streamlined perspective of the data, meeting particular reporting and analytical requirements.
-Smaller in size and breadth, data marts usually contain pertinent information for a particular user group, such finance, sales, or marketing.
-They are arranged according to particular topics, like sales, customer information, or product details, and they are optimized, converted, and formatted for effective domain querying and analysis.

 ### Data Sources
 The AdventureWorks2019 dataset serves as the main source of data for the AdventureWorks2019 Sales Data Mart Project.
 This dataset offers extensive data about sales, clients, goods, and other topics.
 AdventureWorks (2019)